 I promised you this, the recipe for my easy and incredibly delicious Veg Fried Rice to go with the Veg Manchurian I shared yesterday, and here we are.

-This is guaranteed to become your favorite veg fried rice recipe, or maybe even your favorite rice recipe.
-It really is that good, with a restaurant-like taste that’s impossible to resist.
+This is guaranteed to become your favorite vegetable fried rice recipe, or maybe even your favorite rice recipe.
+It really is that good, with a restaurant-like taste that's impossible to resist.

 And it doesn't have to be eaten with the Manchurian, of course, although it's excellent with that.
 This fried rice makes a great meal by itself.
 Toss in some baked tofu cubes to pump up the protein.

 In fact, this recipe takes hardly any time to make.
-You can put your rice to cook in the microwave (or the stovetop), prep the veggies and other ingredients, and put it all together in under five minutes.
-And you’ll be so, so glad you did.
+You can use leftover rice and add other veggies you have on hand.
+If cooking rice from scratch, put your rice to cook in the microwave (or the stovetop), prep the veggies and other ingredients, and put it all together in under five minutes.
+And you'll be so, so glad you did.

 This is an extremely kid-friendly recipe, in case you have picky eaters around.
 It's rice, it's salty, and for once they won't even mind the veggies.